 We expect all learners to make their best effort to attend and participate in all-learner calls.
-All-learner calls are opportunities for faculty to share new material, guide the cohort through exercises and reflections on the previous weeks' lessons, and share project examples that can be helpful to the rest of the cohort.
-Coaching Calls are also opportunities for the entire cohort to network, practice skills together, and learn from one another.
+All-Learner Calls are opportunities for faculty to share new material, guide the cohort through exercises and reflections on the previous weeks' lessons, and share project examples that can be helpful to the rest of the cohort.
+All-Learner Calls also present opportunities for the entire cohort to network, practice skills together, and learn from one another.

 If you are unable to attend an All-Learner Call — whether this is due to a scheduling conflict or a time zone issue (we do not expect learners to call in during the middle of the night from Southeast Asia, for example!) — we encourage learners to review the recording of the presentation, which we will send via email.Have any other organizations involved “group” training?

 Yes.
 Large groups from a singular organization often enroll in IHI virtual programs to build a common framework and set of practices —

 whether that relates to improvement, leadership, patient safety or culture change —

 and advance a shared project.
 In the Leadership and Organizing for Change course, we’ve had cohorts enroll from Cincinnati Children’s, Cleveland Clinic, Kaiser Permanente, Hamad Medical Center, the Uniformed Services University of Health Sciences, Bellin Health, and other health systems and educational organizations in the US and around the globe.